Thursday, February 15, 2018

 Red Tail Golf Club

-It's about a 35-minutes from the tourism corridor near the town of Sorrento, but it's well worth the drive.
+It's about 35-minutes from the tourism corridor near the town of Sorrento, but it's well worth the drive.
 You won't recognize the course designer's name (Dave Harman), but, I assure you, this is a fun and interesting course to play.
 It's a links-style layout with mature oak trees, lush native foliage and lakes as well as a 10-acre practice facility and two practice putting greens.
-It's surrounded by a ranch land and just a few homes so chances are you won't be bouncing any drives off pool screens.
+It's surrounded by ranch land and just a few homes so chances are you won't be bouncing any drives off pool screens.
 If you want to play a "hidden gem", this is it.

 Bay Hill Golf Club

 While Bay Hill is a private club, you receive play privileges if you stay at the 70-room Arnold Palmer's Bay Hill Club & Lodge located in southwest Orlando, which is open to the public.
 It's an amazing experience for Arnold Palmer fans or just any golf fan.
 Arnie's pictures and memorabilia from his iconic career dot the walls everywhere, from guest rooms to common areas.
 Just seeing photos of Palmer will remind you of everything great about the game of golf.
 The course, home to the PGA Tour's Arnold Palmer Invitational, is a spectacular layout that incorporates beautiful lakes, bold bunkering, elevated tees, sometimes rolling fairways and dogleg holes.
 Designed by Dick Wilson and Arnold Palmer, the course sweeps along the shores of the Butler Chain of Lakes with a good number of tight fairways.